sdfr/rdd-cdd-tdd/weather/README.md

 Weather
 ======================

-The repository contains a small Node.js application that displays weather forecast of a given city.
+The repository contains a small Node.js application that displays the weather forecast of a given city.

 ## Table of content